ainsleydev/website/content/work/scotts-guttering/index.md

 - AOS

 ## Brief
-The goals of the new website would be for all of Kent and surrounding areas to use my company for anything gutter related, for my company website to reinforce the fact that Scott’s Guttering is the best in the business.

-Clear and concise information for their services was to be shown with informa Fascia, soffit and conservatory washes, pictures of washes and gutter clearances.

-They wanted to have a constant stream of enquiries and more people to book jobs on a regular basis.
-This was to be achieved with a streamline way for potential customers to get in touch.

-				Maybe pictures of work being carried out by employees.
+ainsley.dev was approached to design and develop an industry-leading guttering website in the south-east of England.
+The goal of the new landing page was to increase traffic in Kent nad surrounding areas to use Scott's Guttering for their services.
+Clear and concise information was to be displayed throughout the landing page with clear call to actions and a streamlined UI/UX.
+Scott's Guttering wanted to bring a fresh approach to guttering services with their high quality style throughout the new website and attract as many potential customers as possible.

 ## Design
-watermarks
+A bright orange and navy blue color palette was used to capture the user's attention as soon as they landed.
+Reviews were added in the hero section to facilitate trust in their new brand.
+Orange and blue gradients were used to create a depth of field on buttons and imagery with a simple layout throughout.
+CTAs were designed to facilitate an extremely easy way for customers to get in touch with Scott at every opportunity, this was complimented by the iconography, shadows and cards.

+TODO Steph, I don't like this paragraph :( ^^^

 ## Development
-micro animations, buttons and icons
+A static site was developed using a custom CSS framework [meshCSS](https://meshcss.com). micro animations, buttons and icons

 ## Results